 Google’s document-retention policy for litigation has drawn judicial attention in three high-profile federal antitrust trials.

-From its “communicate with care” policy that instructed employees to copy an attorney on certain emails so they could become privileged to the automatic deletion of employee chat messages after 24 hours, the technology giant has invoked the dismay of three federal judges in recent trials.
+From its “communicate with care” policy that instructed employees to copy an attorney on certain emails so they could become privileged to the automatic deletion of employee chat messages after 24 hours, the technology giant has provoked the dismay of three federal judges in recent trials.

 U.S. District Court Judge Leonie Brinkema, who’s overseeing the Justice Department’s antitrust lawsuit against Google over the dominance of its online advertising platform, blasted the company during a pre-trial motion hearing for its “absolutely inappropriate and improper” legal hold policies, according to media reports.